-a.
-Addressing Goal(s) and Objective(s): Indicate by number and letter the Area, Goal, and Example from Section II of this Call that will be addressed by this submission.
+a) a.
+Addressing Goal(s) and Objective(s): Indicate by number and letter the Area and Specific Priority from Section II of this Call that will be addressed by this submission (e.g., 5f, for Design and evaluate new BMPs to reduce stormwater pathogens.)

 b.
 Regional or multi-program submission?
 Indicate yes or no, whether the pre-proposal is part of a regional or multi-program submission being considered by other state Sea Grant programs.
 If yes, indicate which programs.
+Note: pre-proposals in response to the special Northeast regional Call described in section III.F should not be submitted under this NYSG Biennial Call.